Rubyboat1207/audio-summarizer/readme.md

 # How to download

-Go to the [builds page](https://github.com/Rubyboat1207/audio-summarizer/actions/workflows/pyinstaller.yml) and click on the latest ran workflow.
+Go to the [(win) builds page](https://github.com/Rubyboat1207/audio-summarizer/actions/workflows/pyinstaller.yml) or [(linux) builds page](https://github.com/Rubyboat1207/audio-summarizer/actions/workflows/pyinstaller-linux.yml) and click on the latest ran workflow.
 Then scroll down to artifacts to grab the latest windows build.
-If you're on linux, check the "Run from source" section for details.

 # Run from source